abc-logo

 North Liberty Library – Meeting Room CD

-Join us each week for a social gathering full of activities and friendly conversation – board games, puzzles, art, book discussions, and more!
+Join us each week for a social gathering full of activities and friendly conversation – board games, crafts, puzzles, book discussions, and more!
 No registration required.
 You can choose which events you would like to attend and are not obligated to go weeks when the activity is not of interest to you.

 55+ Connections: Friday Lunch

 Registration for lunch is $5 and required for all who attend lunch.
-Participants must register before noon on Thursday, December 19th.
+Participants must register before noon on Thursday, March 20th.
 Call the Rec Center to register (319)626-5716 or go online to your RecDesk Account and register yourself.

 Film Fridays & Free Popcorn